 With the mission in mind, we then look at the needs of individual prisoners.
 Common needs are the ability to read, write, and compute at a literate level, social skills such as communication and anger management, basic living skills including budgeting, finding resources, and job finding and keeping skills.
 Responsibility and self-control are additional common needs, which we address in all classes.

-We have two education coordinators who are responsible for the program in the three areas of the Wildwood Complex, and contract instructors and inmate tutors are employed to round out the education program.
+We have one education coordinator who is responsible for the program in the three areas of the Wildwood Complex, and contract instructors and inmate tutors are employed to round out the education program.
 Prisoners work as tutors for basic literacy, English Second Language, and GED students.
 They enhance the program by many more hours than the education coordinators could devote to one on one tutoring, and thereby expanding the program beyond what would be possible otherwise.

 Wildwood has a high school equivalency and Adult Basic Education program available to all prisoners, free of charge.
 The Wildwood Education Program is an official General Education Development (GED) Testing site.
 Each year several inmates earn their diploma and are rewarded with personal satisfaction and opportunities that often lead to better paying jobs and admission to advanced vocational schooling.
 For further information or to sign up for classes, prisoners should contact the Education Office.